Lotti Brown header

 nature sketchbook butterflyPreparatory drawing and notes in my nature sketchbook

-Let's not forget the journaling aspect of nature journaling!
-I've written about this before, here, but a nature journal implies both a regular practice of nature drawing or sketching (or other kinds of nature journaling that don't involve drawing but are equally valid) and a personal aspect to the recordings of nature which you make.
+Let's think about the journaling aspect of nature journaling!
+I've written about this before, here, but a nature journal implies both a regular practice of nature drawing or sketching (as well as other kinds of nature journaling that don't involve drawing but are equally valid) and a personal aspect to the recordings of nature which you make.

-So I do have a nature sketchbook in addition to my nature journal, but I use it in a different way to my nature journal.
-In it are the preparatory sketches and drawings and paint try-outs for planned natural history illustrations.
+So I do have a nature sketchbook in addition to my own nature journal, but I use it in a different way to my nature journal.
+In it are the preparatory sketches and drawings and paint try-outs for planned nature illustrations.
 I even make notes about the nature I'm sketching and drawing in my nature sketchbook like I do in my nature journal...

 But my nature sketchbook is not a personal record of that nature I've seen or interacted with in some way over a given week, month, etc - it's not got notes about the weather that day or what else I can hear, smell or see while I'm making my entry.
 It's not got personal reflections like my nature journal has.